Copenhagen on a Budget: Free Attractions, Cheap Eats and Real Savings

 Torvehallerne food market

 The covered food market at Nørreport has 60+ stalls, from fish and fresh produce to prepared smørrebrød, freshly made pasta, and excellent coffee.
 This is the best balance of quality and price for a sit-down meal: budget 100–200 DKK per person for a satisfying lunch.
 Avoid peak lunchtime (12:00–13:30) when it fills with office workers.
+The Torvehallerne market guide covers which stalls are worth queuing for.

 Supermarket smørrebrød